EmotionalTrader/Intraday-Trading-Tools/README.md

 # Intraday Trading Tools

 ## Tradingview access
 The Dynamic EMAxVWAP Alerts is temporarily unavailable on TradingView while I address a compliance review.
-I'm working on it and will update this page once resolved when access returns.
+I'm working on it and will update this page once resolved and when access returns.

 ---